 Red TapeKomna is part of the Triglav National Parc.

 When To ClimbIn summer the best hiking season is spring, which is on Komna plateau in June and start of July.
-After this period weather stabilizes but the best time to hike is may be not high summer but autumn, till end of October.
+After this period weather stabilizes, but the best time to hike is may be not high summer, but autumn, till end of October.
 But if you are able to come with skis, Komna plateau will offer you the most - the best months are from February till first half of May (if winter is rich enough with snow).